uaarkoti/uaarkoti.github.io/_posts/2015-06-11-jenkins-workflow-getting-started.markdown

 </div>
 </section><!-- /#table-of-contents -->

-In my previous [blog](http://udaypal.com/2015-04-08-continuous-delivery-using-jenkins-workflow/) I covered continuous Delivery using Jenkins Workflow.
-This is a followup post to that to show how you can get started and build a CD pipleline using Jenkins Workflow.
+In a previous [post](http://udaypal.com/2015-04-08-continuous-delivery-using-jenkins-workflow/) I covered Continuous Delivery (CD) using Jenkins Workflow.
+This is a followup to show how to get started and build a CD pipleline using Jenkins Workflow.

 ## Getting started

-This is a sample workflow show casing some of the powerful concepts of Jenkins Workflow in implementing a CD pipeline.

-In this example you'll see how to take a simple Java Web Application and deploy it to production in an automated fashion.
+In this example you'll see how to build, test and deploy a simple java web application.
+To simulate a real world use, you'll see how to deploy the application to different environments before pushing it to production.

-My hope is that this will serve as a template for anyone getting started with Jenkins Workflow and can help build on it.
+Hopefully this will serve as a template for anyone looking to getting started with Jenkins Workflow and can help build on it.

 ### Requirements